Civil Actions against Police

 Assault, false imprisonment and malicious prosecution claims are not limited to merely the police.
 It is entirely possible to pursue such claims against the other public authorities (and indeed private individuals) should it be established that they, rather than the police, were the cause of your complaint.

 We can also assist in claims against the police for trespass, damage caused to goods, the confiscation of property including motor vehicles, negligence claims, deaths in custody or other misconduct issues in a public office.
 Each type of claim may be successfully concluded.

-These complaints will be processed by the Internal Affairs Department of the Police Force in question.
+These complaints will be processed by the Complaints Department of the Police Force in question.
 In the event that a complainant is dissatisfied with the outcome of the complaint, there is an entitlement to appeal the complaint decision to the Independent Police Complaints Commission.

 If the Independent Police Complaints Commission upholds your complaint it can recommend that the police officers involved face disciplinary charges in a hearing before the Chief Constable of the force.
 This is different to the civil claims for damages where it is the police force itself that is liable and has to pay damages in a successful claim.

 Legal aid is available to pursue complaints and claims against the police and other public authorities for assault, false imprisonment and malicious prosecution along with other possible claims for damages.